CERT-Polska/mwdb-core/docs/rich-attributes-guide.rst

    :target: ./_static/rich-template-searchables.png
    :alt: Searchable element

-These usually work well for untransformed and simple templates so we can track the object path in Mustache context.
+These usually work well for untransformed and simple templates so we can track the object path in the Mustache context.

 It may not work if you apply a lambda.
-In that case, you can use a Markdown syntax for links with `search#` URI to generate query link directly.
+In that case, you can use a Markdown syntax for links with ``search#`` URI to generate query link directly.

 .. code-block::